juvalen/mb-checker/README.md

 ## Change log

-* R3.6 Intermediate file with scan results renamed to ALL.url
+* R3.6 Intermediate file between scan and build renamed to ALL.url

 * R3.5 http return codes can be specified using **dot** as a character wildcard (ie 4.4 means 404, 414...), codes allow dot wildcard and if no code is provided only classifies all bookmarks, yet Bookmark file remains unchanged